A new generation of reduction methods for networks of neurons with complex dynamic phenotypes: Mean-field reduction

 \subsection{Limitations of reduction formalism}

-One crucial assumption of the mean-field reduction formalism here presented is the slow dynamics of the recovery variable $u$.
+One crucial assumption of the mean-field reduction formalism here presented is that the recovery variable $u$ follow sufficiently slow dynamics.
 However, every time a neuron reaches $V_{peak}$, the membrane potential $V$ is reset to $V_{reset}$ and the recovery variable $u$ is instantaneously increased by $u_{jump}$, adding a discontinuity to the system.
-Given that the adiabatic approximation made in section \ref{sec:ad_app} relies on the assumption that the variable $u$ is the slowest variable in the system and that therefore we can consider that all the neurons in the population receive a variable $u$ with approximately the same value, adding an instantaneous jump invalidates the approximation made.
-The higher the jump, the more evident this is.
+Given that the adiabatic approximation made in section \ref{sec:ad_app} relies on the assumption that the variable $u$ is the slowest variable in the system and that therefore we can consider that all the neurons in the population receive a variable $u$ with approximately the same value, adding an instantaneous jump brings the approximation into question.
+The larger the jump, the more evident this point becomes.
+This the spike-dependent jump of the recivery variable $u$ should be sufficiently small in order for the approximation to work well.
 In the examples considered in Figure \ref{fig:comp_FullRed}, $u_{jump}$ is sufficiently small for the reduction to work with minimal errors.
 This means the reduced system here derived can be used to study the activity of populations with any of the spiking dynamics portrayed in Figure \ref{fig:comp_FullRed}.
-Still, it may not be adequate to describe the activity of certain neural populations, such as rat spiny projection neurons of the neostriatum and basal ganglia, for which the value of $u_{jump}$ used to describe their dynamics induces imprecisions \citep{Iz_book}.
+Still, it may not be adequate to describe the activity of certain neural populations, such as rat spiny projection neurons of the neostriatum and basal ganglia \citep{Iz_book}, for which the value of $u_{jump}$ used to describe their dynamics is large enough to induce imprecisions (Figure \ref{fig:spiny}).